-- Capital Plan In 2017, we expect our capital plan to be approximately \$3.1 billion, including expenditures for PTC, approximately 60 locomotives scheduled to be delivered, and intermodal containers and chassis, and freight cars.
+- Capital Plan In 2018, we expect our capital plan to be approximately \$3.3 billion, up around 5% compared to 2017.
+The plan includes expenditures to renew and improve our existing infrastructure as well as new capacity investments, including initial construction work on a new classification yard in our Southern Region.
+In addition, expenditures will be made for PTC, locomotives, intermodal containers and chassis, and freight cars.
+We expect to take delivery of approximately 60 new locomotives in 2018, which will complete our multi-year purchase commitments.
 The capital plan may be revised if business conditions warrant or if new laws or regulations affect our ability to generate sufficient returns on these investments.
 (See further discussion in this Item 7 under Liquidity and Capital Resources Capital Plan.) - Financial Expectations Economic conditions in many of our market sectors continue to drive uncertainty with respect to our volume levels.
-We expect volume to grow in the low single digit range in 2017 compared to 2016, but it will depend on the overall economy and market conditions.
+We expect volume to grow in the low single digit range in 2018 compared to 2017, but it will depend on the overall economy and market conditions.
 One of the more significant uncertainties is the outlook for energy markets, which will bring both challenges and opportunities.
 In the current environment, we expect continued margin improvement driven by continued pricing opportunities, ongoing productivity initiatives, and the ability to leverage our resources and strengthen our franchise.
-Over the longer term, we expect the overall U.S. economy to continue to improve at a modest pace, with some markets outperforming others.
+Over the longer term, we expect the overall U.S. economy to continue to improve at a modest pace, with some markets outperforming others. - Tax Reform The Tax Act was enacted on December 22, 2017.
+The Tax Act reduced the federal income tax rate from 35% to 21% effective January 1, 2018.
+Due to the tax rate change, we expect to generate additional cash from operations in 2018 of approximately \$1 billion, assuming normal business conditions prevail.
+We will continue to evaluate the best use of that cash, which will include pursuing capital projects with adequate returns, and returning cash to shareholders through share repurchases and dividends.